William Riker: Star Trek: Picard

 Riker returns to the screen in the "Nepenthe" episode of Star Trek: Picard.
 In that episode, taking place in 2399, Riker is married to Deanna Troi; they have two children, Thad (now deceased) and Kestra.
 Picard and his gynoid companion Soji visit the Rikers' home, a National Parks-style lodge on the planet Nepenthe, and are welcomed with open arms.
 Will and Deanna are retired from Starfleet although Will describes his status as being on "active reserve."

 Riker makes another Picard appearance in the Season 1 finale "Et in Arcadia Ego, Part II".
 In that episode, Riker has been reinstated to active duty.
 He is temporarily in command of the USS Zheng He, the lead ship in a Starfleet squadron sent to the planet Coppelius to protect its inhabitants from imminent Romulan attack.

 Riker, along with other former members of the crew of the USS Enterprise-D, return for an extended story arc in the third and final season of Picard, wherein they fight a rogue Changeling conspiracy against the Federation.
 Riker appears from the season premiere onward (as of the fourth episode), and is acting captain of the – successor to the ship he was given command of at the end of Star Trek: Nemesis, continuing in Star Trek: Lower Decks – in the third and fourth episodes.
 While conducting a heist at the advanced research center the Daystrom Institute on Picard's behalf, Riker is captured by the rogue Changelings, and reunited with Deanna in the sixth episode.
 Riker had fallen into an existential crisis after Thad's death, and their relationship had turned into one of toxic codependency and longing for adventure, necessitating their temporary separation and Picard's help.
 Their former crewmate Worf rescues the couple and brings them aboard the Titan in the eighth episode, reuniting the crew of the Enterprise.

+Star Trek: Titan novel series

+In the Star Trek: Titan novel series, Riker captains the USS Titan (NCC-80102) and his crew, including his wife Deanna Troi.